Collections: Homosexuality, polyamory, transgender, sexuality in Asia, and erotica

 Chris Gonzalez GLBT Archives

-The Chris Gonzalez GLBT Archives collection is a partnership among the Kinsey Institute Library and Special Collections, the Chris Gonzalez Library & Archives, and the IUPUI University Library Program of Digital Scholarship.
+The Chris Gonzalez GLBT Archives collection is a partnership among the Kinsey Institute Library and Special Collections, the Chris Gonzalez Library & Archives, and the Indiana University Indianapolis Library Program of Digital Scholarship.

 This digital collection provides a unique glimpse into the early, organized GLBT community in a mid-sized, Midwestern city.
 Presently, the collection includes digital versions of, The Screamer from 1966–67 and The Works, later renamed, The New Works News, 'Indiana's gay news magazine for gay men and women,' from 1982–1989.